Lawyer’s Guide to Investigative Data. As a lawyer, it is your job to know more about your client’s background than they do.

 Investigative Data Is a Necessity to Successful Lawyering

 In this series, which I am affectionately calling the “Lawyer’s Guide to Investigative Data,” I’ll explore how data and facts can make or break your case.
-A lawyer (or anyone for that matter) who is not armed with facts will surely lose almost every argument they try to make.
+A lawyer (or any attorneys for that matter) who is not armed with facts will surely lose almost every argument they try to make.
 So, let’s review where the facts make a difference, and learn how getting data to make your case is often easier than you may have thought.

 Facts are the most important part of practicing law.
 I know.
 That’s a provocative statement to put out to a bunch of folks who make their living analyzing and distilling complex legal concepts, theories and principles, but it’s wholly true.
 Unless law operates in a vacuum — which it doesn’t unless you teach, say, critical legal theory — facts dictate each and every part of a case.
 Each distinct fact is a data point on which legal principles depend.
 The facts matter and you must learn them.

-The Fact of the Matter Is That the Facts Matter: Investigating Your Client
+The Fact of the Matter Is That the Facts Matter: Investigating Your Client and Attorney Client Privilege

 Let’s take a play out of Joe Friday’s book, and look at “just the facts, ma’am.”

-Pre-Engagement Work: What You Can Do Immediately
+Pre-Engagement Work: What You Can Do Immediately, Including Social Media Accounts

-• Get permission.
+- Get permission.
 First, to cover all bases, you may even want to include language in the engagement letter itself that outlines (in a nice way) your intention to research your client.
 If they have a problem with such a provision, that might be a red flag not to take the case.
 But if they don’t have a problem, then you’re covered should a dispute arise over something you find out.

-• Make a list.
+- Make a list.
 Second, before the engagement letter gets a John Hancock, make a detailed list of everything you want to find out about your client and their case.
 Of course, you or someone from your office will have had a conversation with the prospective client and have your notes, but that does not mean you won’t still have questions and concerns.
 Write down everything you would want to know in a perfect world.
 Going through this exercise even before the client signs up forces you to think through the case, which can lead to additional sparks saving you time and effort later.
 It also prepares you for the issues or problems this particular client may bring with them.
 We’ll talk about that more.

-Engagement Signed: Get to Work
+Engagement Signed: Get to Work as a Defense Attorney

 If you accept my premise that facts rule a case, a lawyer is first and foremost an investigator.
 Because you already made a list of what needs investigation, you’re already a step ahead.
 But what’s the most efficient way to gather the facts and data you need?
 The traditional ways built into the legal system are slow and onerous.
 If you’re planning to depend exclusively on court-mandated and managed discovery, you often won’t know enough about your client until it’s too late; you’ll have to produce a document or a bad fact to the other side without adequate preparation.